Cover photo by John Wilkinson.

 Length up to 25mm; Wingspan attains 30mm.

-There are two subspecies, Agriocnemis falcifera falcifera and Agriocnemis falcifera transvaalica
+There are two subspecies of the White-masked Wisp in southern Africa, Agriocnemis falcifera falcifera and Agriocnemis falcifera transvaalica.

-When immature they are initially all orange-red, with later stages orange-red on the terminal segments of the abdomen only; when mature, only the terminal segments are orange-red.
+When immature, White-masked Wisp males are initially all orange-red.
+Later stages are orange-red on the terminal segments of the abdomen only.
+When mature, only the terminal segments are orange-red.
 In old males the green colouration on the thorax and head turns pruinose white.

 The forehead has a whitish band or ‘mask’ that runs from eye to eye and this is a diagnostic feature.
 The shape of the small green post-ocular spots are also diagnostic.
 They are tapered along the inner edge and connected across the back of the head in subspecies falcifera.
 In subspecies transvaalica the postocular spots are not connected.